liubovkyry/Power_automate/Auto_CSV_Export_PBI.md

 Then we create a step defining where to save our - <b>Create a file - SharePoint</b>

 Note: What happens every week when file is extracted - it overwrites previous one if name is the same.
-We can add an expression <code>utcNow</code> to the name, so each extraction will have name with current date included.
+We can add an expression <code>utcNow</code> to the name, so each extraction will have name with current date included or Expression <code> formatDateTime(utcNow(),’MM-dd-yyyy’) </code> for short date format.

 That will make sure that file name always different.
 Lastly, the file content will be the Output.